orbitalquark/textadept/docs/api.md

 Parameters:

 - *vertical*:  Optional flag indicating whether or not to split the view vertically.
-The default value is `false`, for horizontal.
+The default is to split horizontally.

 Return: